During President Obama's twitter townhall meeting yesterday, he made an astounding claim:

 For example, there are rumors that defense and national security spending could face a $700 Billion cut.
 While we can debate on whether or not making drastic cuts is a good, necessary or wise idea, there is no dispute that these cuts will not have any significant or substantial impact on shrinking the national debt.
 Those who are seeking reductions in defense spending as a compromise to the debt ceiling debate are foolish and reckless.
 Making these cuts while in the middle of fighting terrorism around the globe will not make our country safer nor will it fix our deficit problem.

 Another foolish compromise that some politicians are willing to make is to raise taxes in exchange for tough austerity measures to reduce the debt.
 It boggles my mind that they are willing to raise taxes at a time of high unemployment when most people don't have jobs which makes it possible for government to collect revenue.
 Moreover, only half of America pays taxes which means that taxes will go up for 50% of Americans that do pay, especially the wealthy.
 Yet, it won't change the amount that the government collects in revenue.
-Tax reciepts have traditionally remained around 19% to 20% of our GDP
+Tax reciepts have traditionally remained around 19% to 20% of our GDP.

 Here's the bottom line: These tax increases they're talking about.
 These so-called revenue enhancers, they don't solve the problem.
 So what do we do then?
 Because clearly we have to do two things.